 Manhassett Creek Park on Long Branch Avenue, June 2021 (David Booth Photo).

 Ursula Plaza on Ocean Blvd North, June 2021 (David Booth Photo).
-Opened in November 1988, it’s busy, safe and clean — a good place to shop.
+Built for $2.3 million and opened in November 1988, it’s busy, safe and clean — a good place to shop.

 Warm welcome — entrance to North End beach, 2011.